 Certified technicians will: inspect the child restrain; confirm that the child restraint is correct for the size, weight, and age of the of the child; provide hands-on instruction on how to install and use the child restraint in the vehicle; offer guidance on how to correctly place a child in the restraint; answer questions caregivers may have.

 Parents or caregivers can: provide the age and weight for each child under 8 years old; bring the child to the appointment; provide the vehicle owner’s manual; provide the car seat instruction manual; provide the child restraint instructions; allow at least 20-30 minutes for each seat to be checked.

 This program helps older drivers improve their safety by helping them optimize their physical position in a vehicle — for example, within a safety belt.

 Check CarFit Checkup Events or contact (785) 354-5054 for more information.

 In an emergency situation, knowing how to control bleeding can save your life or the life of a loved one.

-This class meets for 60 to 90 minutes and teaches you how to use a tourniquet as well as how to apply pressure until emergency medical professionals get to you.
+This class meets for 90 minutes to 2 hours and teaches you how to use a tourniquet as well as how to apply pressure until emergency medical professionals get to you.